nRF24/RF24Ethernet/docs/gateway-linux.md

 sudo sysctl net.ipv4.tcp_rmem="1500 1500 1500"
 ```

+> [!warning]
-> Warning: These commands can severely impact other network functionality.
+> These commands can severely impact other network functionality.
 Run `sudo sysctl net.ipv4.tcp_wmem` and `sudo sysctl net.ipv4.tcp_rmem` first to record defaults so they can be restored.

 ---